Code

 Finally, we make a comparable caterpillars plot.

-# Plot the meta-regression model
+#Plot the meta-regression model

 <- orchaRd::mod_results(lim_MR, mod = "Phylum", group = "Article")

-lim_MR_results ::caterpillars(lim_MR_results, mod = "Phylum", group = "Article", xlab = "Correlation coefficient",
+lim_MR_results ::caterpillars(lim_MR_results, mod = "Phylum", group = "Article", xlab = "Correlation coefficient", transfm = "tanh", g = FALSE) orchaRd

 Compared to the orchard plot Fig. 11, Fig. 12 does not look as elegant, unlike the previous comparisons.
 This is because the groups with small sample sizes are packed at the top of the figure.

-From Fig. 11 we can see that many taxonimic groups have very little data.
+From Fig. 11 we can see that many taxonomic groups have very little data.
 We may want instead to just focus the readers attention to means of groups with sufficient data.
 The new mod_results

 function allows us to do this using the maginalised means approach.
 We can do that as follows:

-# Plot the meta-regression model
+#Plot the meta-regression model

 <- orchaRd::mod_results(lim_MR, mod = "Phylum", group = "Article",

-lim_MR_results at = list(Phylum = c("Chordata", "Arthropoda", "Mollusca")), subset = TRUE)
+lim_MR_results at = list(Phylum = c("Chordata", "Arthropoda", "Mollusca")),

-orchaRdg = TRUE, angle = 45)
+::orchard_plot(lim_MR_results, xlab = "Fishers z-transformed Correlation (Zr)", g = TRUE, angle = 45) orchaRd

 We can now see that Fig. 13 limits what it plots to only the three levels relevant for presentation.